jerickjoe111/launch-school/JS230/03_XHR_requests.md

 ### Query string/URL encoding

 This a very basic form of data serialization; it consists of one or more `name=value` pairs delimited by the `&` character.
-As a _query string_ the list of pairs can be sent via the URL in `GET` requests marked with the `?` character, or in the body of `POST` requests (without `?`).
+As a _query string_ the list of pairs can be sent appended to the request path in `GET` requests, after the `?` character, or in the body of `POST` requests (without the `?`).

 In any case, the query string has to be _encoded_ if it includes more than alphanumeric characters (including white spaces `' '`).
 Thankfully, JavaScript provides a method for this task: `encodeURIComponent`.

-In `POST` requests, to send data in this format we have to include a header named `Content-Type` with the value `application/x-www-form-urlencoded`.
-For this we just have to pass the encoded query string as an argument to `send()`.
+In `POST` requests, to send data in this format we have to include a header named `Content-Type` with the value `application/x-www-form-urlencoded`, and then just pass the encoded query string as an argument to `send()`.

 Converting input/form data into a query string: